 Large cents have been struck bearing several different designs.
 There were a number of intentional design changes to large cents over the years.

 One of the main factors that contributes to the numerous minor varieties among the oldest of U.S. coins is the hand-involvement that was responsible for many aspects of coin production.

 In all, there are dozens of design and variety combinations among the large cents.

-Coin collectors have been enthusiastically collecting large cents since the 19th century.
-Large cents have continued to maintain a strong popularity among many numismatists to this day.
+Coin collectors have been enthusiastically collecting large cents since the 19th century — and large cents have continued to maintain a strong popularity among numismatists to this day.

-As the value of the cent decreased, so did the public’s tolerance for carrying around pockets and purses full of these heavy, large cents.
+As the value of the U.S. cent decreased, so did the public’s tolerance for carrying around pockets and purses full of these large, heavy coins.

 In 1856, the U.S. Mint struck the first pennies of the current 19-millimeter size.

-There are many great resources for finding out more about large cents:
+Here are a few great resources if you’d like to read more about large cents:

 - The Early American Coppers club offers links, information, and other resources for large cent collectors.